cityofaustin/ags-service-publisher/README.md

   6. Create additional configuration files for each service folder you want to publish.
 Configuration files must have a `.yml` extension.
      - Create a top-level `service_folder` key with the name of the service folder as its value.
-     - Create a top-level `services` key with a list of services to publish, with each service name preceded by a hyphen (`-`) and a space.
+     - Create a top-level `services` key with a list of service names to publish, with each service name preceded by a hyphen (`-`) and a space.
-       - MXD files are matched based on the names of the services, for example `CouncilDistrictsFill` maps to `CouncilDistrictsFill.mxd`.
      - Create a top-level `environments` key containing one key for each of your environments, e.g. `dev`, `test`, and `prod`.